Belize Tours & Adventures with Trained Jungle Guides

 “We had a great day exploring with Pacz Tours.”

 Offering Tours for the Discriminating Adventurers Since 1996

 Cahal Pech, meaning “Place of Ticks,” is a Maya site located in the Cayo district of Belize, just outside the town of San Ignacio.
 Cahal Pech supported a substantial population from the Middle Pre-classic to the Late Classic period.
 It is estimated that during the Late Classic between 10,000 – 15,000 people lived in the city and its’ immediate periphery.

-The site is within the upper region of the Belize Valley, close to both the Macal and Mopan rivers and about 10 kilometers (approx. 6.2 miles) from the neighboring Maya site of Xunantunich and 6 kilometers (approx. 3.7 miles) from Bueno Vista.
+The site is within the upper region of the Belize Valley, close to both the Macal and Mopan rivers and about 10 kilometres (approx. 6.2 miles) from the neighbouring Maya site of Xunantunich and 6 kilometres (approx. 3.7 miles) from Bueno Vista.
 These sites generally are made up of several plaza groups surrounded by large non-domestic structures, at least one ball court, and multiple monuments.

 A neat little Mayan site to visit for a couple hours or combine with another tour.